u308537/DynamicDialog/README.md

 # DynamicDialog
-Example to show gmap marker in dynamicDialog (PRIMENG) This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.
+Angular example to show gmap marker in dynamicDialog (PRIMENG) This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.

 ## Development server